bainchild/asm.lua/README.md

 # Examples

-To compile a file, you use `./asm.lua *.lua`.
+To compile a file, you can use `./asm.lua *.lua`.
 By default, this will create a file called `a.lua` which you can run using the normal lua interpreter.

 # Short reference